viclw17/viclw17.github.io/_post_drafts/2024-07-19-glsl-cornellbox-breakdown.md

 ---
 This post first listed the common implement options for path tracing with examples.
 But the main goal is aiming to break down yumcyawiz's project [glsl330-cornellbox](https://github.com/yumcyaWiz/glsl330-cornellbox).
 This project is a brilliant demo of path tracing implemented using GLSL shader code, but is presented interactively as a standalone executable using basic OpenGL and Imgui in C++.
 It is a great example for reviewing OpenGL workflow as well as path tracing application.

-# Path Tracing Implement Options
+# Path Tracing Implement Choices
 During my researching, as a hobbist, there are many go-to ways to implement basic path tracing:

-- written in C++ from ground up, calculate pixel values and output PPM images, a few bookmarked examples are:
+- Written in C++ from ground up, calculate pixel values and output images file(eg. PPM), a few bookmarked examples are:
   - RIOW
   - [PBRT](https://github.com/mmp/pbrt-v3)
   - [smallpt](https://www.kevinbeason.com/smallpt/)